ibm-cloud-docs/codeengine/faq.md

 1. You are not required to install software, such as Docker Desktop, locally.
 2. You can use the resources that are provided by {{site.data.keyword.codeengineshort}}.
 For example, you can take advantage of the speed of {{site.data.keyword.Bluemix_notm}} to push and pull container registry images for you.
-3. You can build your container image by using the [Buildpack build strategy](/docs/codeengine?topic=codeengine-plan-build#build-strategy) instead of Dockerfile, which detects your sources for various languages and automatically builds a container out of it.
+3. You can build your container image by using the [Buildpacks build strategy](/docs/codeengine?topic=codeengine-plan-build#build-strategy) instead of Dockerfile, which detects your sources for various languages and automatically builds a container out of it.

+## Why do images that I built using a {{site.data.keyword.codeengineshort}} Buildpacks build show up in my container registry as being more than 15000 days old?
+{: #buildpacksbld-image-size}
+{: faq}
+{: support}

+Buildpacks aims to create so called [reproducible builds](https://buildpacks.io/docs/reference/reproducibility/){: external} of container images.
+The basic idea is that when the same sources are built with the same version of the build tool, then the produced image should have the same identifier.
+The identifier of an image is not only based on the the files that are inside the image but also based on dates in the metadata of the image.
+Part of this metadata is the creation timestamp.
+The Buildpacks community decided to set all these dates in the image metadata to a fixed timestamp in 1980 to achieve reproducibility.

 ## Do {{site.data.keyword.codeengineshort}} apps support WebSockets?
 {: #app-websockets}
 {: faq}